pabloargote/pabloargote.github.io/_pages/publications.md

 with Manuel Alcaino (revise and resubmit).

 "Messaging Interventions that Increase COVID-19 Vaccine Willingness in Latin America", with John Marshall, Sarah Daly, Oscar Pocasangre, Elena Barham and Julián Gerez (revise and resubmit).
+Paper [here.](https://github.com/pabloargote/pabloargote.github.io/blob/master/files/hesitancy_draft.pdf)

 "From Fraternity to Xenophobia: The Formation of Attitudes Toward Immigration in Colombia", with Sarah Daly (under review).